yeepio/yeep/docs/methods/org.delete.md

 ***

-## Requires auth
+## Auth logic

-Requestor must be authenticated and assigned with the `yeep.org.write` permission within the scope of the designated org.
+Requestor must be authenticated and assigned with the `yeep.org.write` permission with _global_ scope or within the scope of the designated org.

 ## Parameters